napari/napari.github.io/dev/_sources/developers/contributing/index.md

 }
 ```

-#### Translations

-Starting with version 0.4.7 offers the possibility of installing language packs,
-enabling the user interface to be displayed in different languages.
-This means that all
-user interface strings need to use the {func}`~napari.utils.translations.trans` helper
-function.
-See the [translations](translations) guide for more.

 ### API

 If you are changing an existing API or adding a new one, make sure you update